Candle Vine, Candlestick Vine

-Variegated Swedish Ivy's attractive small tomentose round leaves remain grayish green in colour with distinctive creamy white edges and tinges of lime green throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Variegated Swedish Ivy is primarily valued in the garden for its spreading and trailing habit of growth.
+Its attractive small tomentose round leaves remain grayish green in colour with distinctive creamy white edges and tinges of lime green throughout the season.

 Variegated Swedish Ivy is an herbaceous annual with a trailing habit of growth, eventually spilling over the edges of hanging baskets and containers.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.